 When such an advertiser is determined, it then continuously calls upon this advertiser until all the advertiser’s ads have been served, after which it then moves on to the next advertiser with the next highest revenue potential, and continues going down the list in this manner or ‘waterfall’ method.

 The disadvantage of a traditional ad network is the publisher is not guaranteed the highest profits for every site their ads are published on.

 For example, one advertiser might look to spend $.20 CPM for a 300×200 ad while another advertiser wishes to spend $.05 for the same spot.
 Since the ad network uses the “waterfall” method, they cater to the advertiser with the top priority, or the higher paying advertiser in this case.
 The publisher will choose the advertiser willing to pay more for the same ad placement.

 Rather than using this waterfall method, Ad Mediation uses a ‘weighted’ system.
 With this system, the publisher will search through the database to select the advertiser willing to pay the most amount of money for a spot and serve their ad before moving onto the next ad spot to find the next highest paying advertiser.
 The publisher might also use other factors to determine which advertisers to serve.
-These factors may include industry type or geographic location where the closet advertisers receive top priority.
+These factors may include industry type or geographic location where the closest advertisers receive top priority.

 With this type of ad mediation method, publishers have realized the true power by signing up with multiple ad networks.

 The practice of signing up with multiple networks offers a big benefit because there is a larger supply of networks and advertisers to choose from when serving the higher bids for ad spots.